astronomer/airflow-guides/guides/airflow-and-hashicorp-vault.md

 tags: ["Connections", "Airflow"]
 ---

 > Note: This guide is beta, as this feature is not included in stable Airflow release yet.
 We'll walk you through how to use this feature with a test build we've pushed out that includes this feature.
+This feature will be [fully available in Airflow 1.10.10](https://airflow.readthedocs.io/en/latest/howto/use-alternative-secrets-backend.html), with additional support for GCP Secrets Manager Backend and AWS Secrets Manager.

 ## Overview

-A feature we often get asked about here at Astronomer is a native sync with Hashicorp Vault for secrets and connection information.
-The Airflow community has rallied around the need for more robust sync options from external secrets stores, and one of our very own commiters, [Kaxil Naik](https://www.linkedin.com/in/kaxil?originalSubdomain=uk), has built out a feature to sync connection information from Vault.
+A feature we often get asked about here at Astronomer is a native sync with [Hashicorp Vault](https://www.vaultproject.io/) for secrets and connection information.
+The Airflow community has rallied around the need for more robust sync options from external secrets stores, and one of our very own commiters, [Kaxil Naik](https://www.linkedin.com/in/kaxil?originalSubdomain=uk), has built out a feature to sync Airflow Connections from Vault.
 Below is a step-by-step guide on how to leverage this functionality to import your connection info from your Vault store.

 ## Pre-Requisites